Testing Your Water

 Strong coverage for the most-studied PFAS including PFOA and PFOS.
 Misses some short-chain compounds.
 Widely available from certified labs.

-Research-grade test that measures PFAS the standard methods miss.
+Research-grade.
+Measures PFAS that standard methods miss.
 More useful for detailed site investigations than routine consumer testing.

 Rapid home screening kits